libp2p/js-libp2p/doc/CONNECTION_MANAGER.md

 # Connection Manager

-The Connection Manager works with the Registrar to keep connections across libp2p within acceptable, configurable ranges.
+The Connection Manager works with the Registrar to keep connections across libp2p within acceptable ranges, which can be configured.
 By default Connection Manager will monitor:
 - The total number of open connections
 - The latency/delay of the event loop

-If Metrics are enabled for libp2p, see [./CONFIGURATION.md](./CONFIGURATION.md) on how to configure metrics, the Connection Manager can be used to prune connections when certain limits are exceeded.
+If Metrics are enabled for libp2p, see [./CONFIGURATION.md#configuring-metrics](./CONFIGURATION.md#configuring-metrics) on how to configure metrics, the Connection Manager can be used to prune connections when certain limits are exceeded.

 The following is a list of available options for setting limits for the Connection Manager to enforce.